-- A statement from the sponsor that the practice site accepts Medicaid or CHIP - The percentage of patient visits, at the practice site, within the past year who paid with Medicaid or CHIP, paid on a sliding fee scale, or are considered indigent or charity care - Specialty/Subspecialty of physician seeking a waiver recommendation - The practice site address
+- A statement from the sponsor that the practice site accepts Medicaid or CHIP - The percentage of patients visiting at the practice site who, within the past year paid with Medicaid or CHIP, paid on a sliding fee scale, or are considered indigent or charity care - Specialty/Subspecialty of physician seeking a waiver recommendation - The practice site address

-If the program verifies the site is eligible, the program will email the verification.
-This verification must be included in the final application packet.
+If the site is determined to be eligible, the Program will email the verification.
+A copy of the verification notification must be included in the final application packet.

-C30-2023.04 - PRIORITIZATION OF APPLICATIONS
+C30-2024.04 - RANKING OF APPLICATIONS

-The primary application period for FFY2023 is from September 6, 2022 through September 20, 2022.
-If the Program receives more than 30 eligible and complete applications during the application period, applications are prioritized by the following criteria:
+The primary application period for FFY 2024 is from September 5, 2023 through September 19, 2023.
+If the Program receives more than 30 eligible and complete applications during the application period, applications are ranked using the following criteria:

-- 1. Primary care or mental health care specialty applicants as listed in C30-2023.01 are given the highest priority.
-If more than 30 of these primary care of mental health care applications are received, they will by rank ordered by designation type of the practice location, and then by the HPSA score or MUA Index of Medical Underservice Score as follows: - 1.1.
+- 1. Primary care and mental health care specialty applicants, as listed in C30-2024.01 are given the highest ranking.
+If more than 30 primary care or mental health care applications are received, they will be rank ordered by designation type of the practice location, and then by the HPSA score or MUA Index of Medical Underservice Score as follows: - 1.1.
 Geographic HPSA - 1.2.
 State Mental Hospital with facility Mental HPSA designation (mental health physicians only) - 1.3.
 MUA - 1.4.
-FQHC or RHC with automatic facility HPSA designation - 1.5.
-Population-based HPSA - 2.
+Clinics with automatic facility HPSA designation (FQHC, RHC, IHS/Tribal) - 1.5.
+Population HPSA - 2.
 Applicants whose practice location is in a county that DSHS determines is affected by an ongoing exposure to a disease that is designated as reportable under Texas Health and Safety Code, Section 81.048 will be rank ordered after applicants who will practice in primary care or mental health care specialties.5

-- 3. Other specialty applicants as listed in C30-2023.01 are given a lower priority.
-If more than 30 of these other applications are received, they will by rank ordered by designation type of the practice location, and then by the HPSA score or MUA Index of Medical Underservice Score as follows: - 3.1.
+- 3. Other specialty applicants as listed in C30-2024.01 are ranked after the above categories.
+They will be rank ordered by designation type of the practice location, and then by the HPSA score or MUA Index of Medical Underservice Score as follows: - 3.1.
 Geographic HPSA - 3.2.
 State Mental Hospital with facility Mental HPSA designation (mental health physicians only) - 3.3.
 MUA - 3.4.
-FQHC or RHC with automatic facility HPSA designation - 3.5.
-Population-based HPSA
+Clinics with automatic facility HPSA designation (FQHC, RHC, HIS/Tribal) - 3.5.
+Population HPSA

 In the event, the above criteria result in multiple applications being tied for the last remaining spot(s)6, the program will use randomization to identify the application(s) selected for recommendation.
-Specifically, each application would be numbered and a random number generator would be used to identify the applications to be recommended.
+Specifically, each application would be numbered, and a random number generator would be used to identify the applications to be recommended.